jdc20181/BeffsBrowser/README.md

 This should be the last time you will need to do this - after which you will be able to install updates.

+All the details of the next release are in this [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Version-2.2-Coming-Soon).

 **BeffsBrowser 2.1.0 is ready**